An opportunity to play chamber music with specialist coaching in a friendly and supportive environment.

 What is the course about?

-Join pianist Stephen Gutman, oboist Sarah Francis, clarinettist Ian Mitchell and bassoonist Robert Codd to explore a wide range of works including the wonderful repertoire for piano and wind.
-Pieces typically include the Sextets by Poulenc and Thuille, the Quintets by Mozart and Beethoven and Saint-Saëns’ Caprice for flute, oboe, clarinet and piano.
-Trios are also typically on the menu.
-For our wind players there will also be the opportunity to explore some of the fine repertoire for wind such as Janáček's Mlady and the Mortensen Wind Quintet.
-Drawing on their extensive experience as soloists, chamber and orchestral musicians, the tutors will offer specialist coaching.
-Pre-formed groups, with or without pianists, are encouraged to apply for this course, as are individual pianists and wind players.
+Join pianist Stephen Gutman, horn-player Sue Dent, clarinettist Ian Mitchell and bassoonist Robert Codd to explore a wide range of chamber music.
+Sessions will include the wonderful repertoire for piano and wind; pieces typically include the Piano and Wind Sextets by Poulenc and Thuille, the Mozart Quintet and various Quartets and Trios.
+Wind players will also explore some of the fine repertoire for wind such as Janáček's Mlady and the Mozart Octets.
+Drawing on their extensive professional experience, the tutors will offer specialist coaching.
 There will be mixing and matching for everyone according to repertoire and standards.
 Pianists should be capable of playing works such as Beethoven’s Piano and Wind Quintet with some facility, and everyone who comes should be a good sight-reader.
 We ask for at least Grade 8 standard for this selective course.

 What will we cover?

-Chamber music for piano and wind; chamber music for wind; ways to achieve good ensemble, exploring intonation, articulation and pedalling issues, and awareness of texture and harmonic structure.
+Chamber music for piano and wind; chamber music for wind; ways to achieve good ensemble, exploring texture, intonation, articulation and pedalling issues, and awareness of harmonic structure.

 What will we accomplish?

-You will experience the joy of playing chamber music; gain greater knowledge of the repertoire; gain deeper insights into the music.
+By the end of this course, you will have experienced the joy of playing chamber music, gained greater knowledge of the repertoire, and gained deeper insights into the music you have played.

 What level is the course and do I need any particular skills?